julienRactM/waterflow/README.md

 ## Explication du projet

 Développement d'un outil visant à estimer la qualité de l'eau.

+The original dataset contains the records of water acceptability reflected by metrics like chemically derived contaminants:
+- `ph` - evaluates the acid–base balance of water.
+WHO recommendation limit of pH: from 6.5 to 8.5
+- `Hardness`
+- `Solids`
+- `Chloramines`
+- `Sulfate`
+- `Conductivity` - or in other words - total dissolved solids, WHO reccommended to be less than 600 mg/l, but no health-based guideline value has been proposed https://iris.who.int/bitstream/handle/10665/352532/9789240045064-eng.pdf?sequence=1&isAllowed=y#page=29
+- `Organic_carbon`
+- `Trihalomethanes`
+- `Turbidity`

+The resulting feature defining drinking water acceptability is:
+- `Potability` Boolean variable
+0 for **not** potable water and
+1 for potable water

 ## Data exploration: